core-wg/oscore/draft-ietf-core-object-security.md

 \[Ed.
 Note: Reconsider support for redirects\]

-Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the CoAP-Object-Security header field is as follows.
+Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP OSCORE header field is as follows.

 ~~~~~~~~~~~~~~
 base64-char = ALPHA / DIGIT / "_" / "-"

-CoAP-Object-Security = 2*base64-char
+OSCORE = 2*base64-char
 ~~~~~~~~~~~~~~

 A sending endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message.
-It then protects the message with OSCORE processing, and adds the Object-Security option (as defined in this document).
-Then, the endpoint maps the resulting CoAP message to an HTTP message that includes the HTTP header field CoAP-Object-Security, whose value is:
+It then protects the message with OSCORE processing, and adds the OSCORE option (as defined in this document).
+Then, the endpoint maps the resulting CoAP message to an HTTP message that includes the HTTP OSCORE header field, whose value is:

-  * "" if the CoAP Object-Security option is empty, or
+  * AA if the CoAP OSCORE option is empty, or
-  * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
+  * the value of the CoAP OSCORE option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

 Note that the value of the HTTP body is the CoAP payload, i.e. the OSCORE payload ({{oscore-payl}}).

 The HTTP header field Content-Type is set to 'application/oscore' (see {{oscore-media-type}}).

 The resulting message is an OSCORE message that uses HTTP.

 A receiving endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message, with the following addition.
-The HTTP message includes the CoAP-Object-Security header field, which is mapped to the CoAP Object-Security option in the following way.
-The CoAP Object-Security option value is:
+The HTTP message includes the HTTP OSCORE header field, which is mapped to the CoAP OSCORE option in the following way.
+The CoAP OSCORE option value is:

-* empty if the value of the HTTP CoAP-Object-Security header field is a single zero byte (0x00) represented by AA
+* empty if the value of the HTTP OSCORE header field is a single zero byte (0x00) represented by AA
-* the value of the HTTP CoAP-Object-Security header field decoded from base64url (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this decoding).
+* the value of the HTTP OSCORE header field decoded from base64url (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this decoding).

 Note that the value of the CoAP payload is the HTTP body, i.e. the OSCORE payload ({{oscore-payl}}).